matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   This significantly reduces the amount of calls for the `/future` endpoint since the sfu only needs to ping once per session (per user) and every 2-5hours (instead of every `X` seconds.)

-### Self destructing messages
+### Self-destructing messages

-This MSC also allows to implement self destructing messages:
+This MSC also allows to implement self-destructing messages:

 `PUT /_matrix/client/v3/rooms/{roomId}/send/{eventType}/{txnId}`